GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

 ### External Project: `$PROJECT_ID_EXT`

-Similar to the Main Project, you will need permissions to create resources and manage IAM in the project `$PROJECT_ID_EXT`. **Project Owner** or **Project Editor** with **Project IAM Admin** is required to allow Terraform to:

--   Create Service Accounts for external services.
--   Grant IAM permissions (e.g., Cloud Run Invoker).
--   Deploy Cloud Run services and Eventarc Pipelines/Enrollments targeting them.

 As before, you are free to re-use an existing project.
 If not, create a new project and link a billing account: